pysat/pysat/docs/new_instrument.rst

 example of a pysat instrument that uses all levels of variable names.
 An :ref:`api-instrument-template` is also provided within pysat.

-Note that during instantiation of a pysat.Instrument, pysat uses the tags and inst_ids above to determine if the values provided by a user are supported by the code.
+Note that during instantiation of a :py:class:`pysat.Instrument`, pysat uses the :py:attr:`tags` and :py:attr:`inst_ids` above to determine if the values provided by a user are supported by the code.

 .. _rst_new_inst-reqattrs: